55 Broadway

-55 Broadway is a Grade I listed building close to St James's Park in London.
-Upon completion, it was the tallest office block in the city.
-In 1931 the building earned architect Charles Holden the RIBA London Architecture Medal.
+55 Broadway is a Grade I listed building on Broadway close to St James's Park in London.
+Upon completion, it was the tallest office block in London.
+In 1931, the building earned architect Charles Holden the RIBA London Architecture Medal.
 In 2020, it was announced that it will be converted to a luxury hotel.

 History

 It was designed by Charles Holden and built between 1927 and 1929 as a new headquarters for the Underground Electric Railways Company of London (UERL), the main forerunner of London Underground.

-London Transport occupied the building 1933–1984, followed by its successors London Regional Transport from 1984–2000, and Transport for London 2000–2020.
+London Transport occupied the building from 1933 to 1984, followed by its successors London Regional Transport from 1984 to 2000, and Transport for London (TfL) from 2000 to 2020.
 TfL vacated the building in 2020.

+The British Transport Commission (BTC) occupied the eighth and ninth floors from its formation at the end of 1947 until late 1953, when with the abolition of the Railway Executive (RE), the BTC moved into the RE's offices at 222 Marylebone Road.

 Description

 Faced with Portland stone and covering a site with an irregular footprint, the upper office floors of the building are on a cruciform plan, stepping back towards the central clock tower at the top.
 The cruciform design afforded the optimum level of natural light to the offices.
-The ground floor now contains a shopping arcade and has many art deco details.
+The ground floor now contains a shopping arcade and has many Art Deco details.
 Previously, the ground floor was also given over to London Transport offices, including a travel information centre, cash office and a library.
 The whole building straddles St James's Park tube station, the east and west wings being immediately above the railway tunnel.
 When finished, it was the tallest steel-framed office building in London, until construction of another Holden building, the University of London's Senate House (based on similar designs and materials).

 On each elevation, the pediment above the sixth floor is decorated with a relief, collectively known as 'the four winds', although the four points of the compass are repeated twice for a total of eight reliefs.
 Each relief was carved by an avant-garde sculptor of the day.